BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/INTERRUPTS.md

   material)

-I think that @Mecrisp's `gracilis`  (extended with the memory-mapped register plus the interrupt source) has everything needed.
+I think that @Mecrisp's `individua`  (extended with the memory-mapped register plus the interrupt source) has everything needed.

 - The first thing to do is of course to get the thing running.
 How to add a mapped register is explained